-Hi - this page is for posting twitter-related information so that it can be explained outside the 140 characters that Twitter allows.
+Hi - this page is for posting twitter-related information so that it can be explained in more detail.

 It won't happen to me, will it?